General guidance - Innovate UK

 Application form

-• apply with no clear innovation
+• clear innovation

 You can improve your application based on the assessors’ feedback and the scope of the competition.
 Addressing assessor feedback in a previously submitted application does not guarantee a higher score.